sahalhes/coride/README.md

-# 🚗 CoRide Web Application
+# 🚗 RideShare Web Application

 A **full-stack ridesharing web application** built using the **MERN stack (MongoDB, Express.js, React.js, and Node.js)**.
 The platform allows users to coordinate rides with friends or others traveling to similar destinations.
 Key features include trip creation, ride requests, and user profile management.